Matt Reid, VP of sales and marketing at open source cloud provider Eucalyptus, discusses his company's cloud computing competition at VMworld 2010.

 there.
 Do you know how, in terms of scalability, how you guys go?

-Matt Reid: I am in sales, so whatever I tell you, I do not know
+Matt Reid: I am in sales, so whatever I tell you, I do not know how much it

 will be.
 We scale the billions and billions of nodes.
 How about that?